Misha (Mandaeism)

 In Mandaeism, misha (ࡌࡉࡔࡀ) is anointing sesame oil used during rituals such as the masbuta (baptism) and masiqta (death mass), both of which are performed by Mandaean priests.

+Etymology

+The Mandaic word miša shares the same root with Mšiha ("Messiah"; ࡌࡔࡉࡄࡀ).
+However, Mandaeans do not use the word mšiha to refer to Mandaeans who have been anointed during rituals, in order to distance themselves from Christianity.

-In the Qolasta
+In the Qulasta

-Several prayers in the Qolasta are recited over the oil, including prayers 48, 63, and 73.
+Several prayers in the Qulasta are recited over the oil, including prayers 48, 63, and 73.
 In some prayers, misha referred to as misha dakia, or "pure oil."